Neuroprosthetics-Lab/nejm-brain-to-text/README.md

         - The ground truth phoneme sequence label
     - The data is split into training, validation, and test sets.
 The test set does not include ground truth sentence or phoneme labels.
     - Data for each session/split is stored in `.hdf5` files.
 An example of how to load this data using the Python `h5py` library is provided in the `model_training/evaluate_model_helpers.py` file in the `load_h5py_file()` function.
+    - Each block of data contains sentences drawn from a range of corpuses (Switchboard, OpenWebText2, a 50-word corpus, a custom frequent-word corpus, and a corpus of random word sequences).
+Furthermore, the majority of the data is during attempted vocalized speaking, but some of it is during attempted silent speaking.
 - `t15_pretrained_rnn_baseline.zip`: This dataset contains the pretrained RNN baseline model checkpoint and args.
 An example of how to load this model and use it for inference is provided in the `model_training/evaluate_model.py` file.

 Please download these datasets from [Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.dncjsxm85) and place them in the `data` directory.
 Be sure to unzip both datasets before running the code.